wirt-ee/wirt-ee.github.io/docs/profile/index.md

 ## Offers
 * Recipes on how to deploy and maintain OpenStack-based cloud infrastructure at scale
 * Ceph storage maintenance and monitoring best practices
-* Vyos firewall ruleset design and upgrade procedures
+* VyOS firewall ruleset design and upgrade procedures

 ## Market segment
 We are right pick in those situations where technical expertise is needed, but the requestor doesn't want to know anything about [academia](https://ut.ee/).